weygoldt/ChirpCNN/README.md

 - [x] Add more variation to the dataset
 - [x] Retrain and test the classifier
 - [ ] Explore how parameters change performance
-  - [ ] CNN parameters (training rate, batch size, ...)
+  - [x] CNN parameters (training rate, batch size, ...)
-  - [ ] Image processing, cropping, ...
+  - [x] Image processing, cropping, ...
-  - [ ] Implement image transforms the generalize further
+  - [ ] Implement image transforms and augmentation to generalize further
   - [ ] Look into the ray-tune system for painless hyperparameter optimization
 - [x] Add real data to the classifier
-- [ ] Retrain and test
+- [x] Retrain and test
 - [x] Implement window-sliding
   - [x] Sliding windows + detection in RAM
   - [x] Change sliding window to on-the-fly detection to support larger datasets.
 Currently it does batch detection